This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and updated for 2020). That means, it’s our best, highly detailed article about the topic.

 However, the downside to Yokkao is the quality tends to be shitty.
 Yokkao gloves don’t last as long as some of the other brands and, after only a few months of hard usage, have a tendency to fall to pieces.
 So if you are buying a pair of gloves based on how long they will last, and not bling, Yokkao will disappoint you.

-I feel Yokkao make a good looking pair of gloves, with a few of the styles they make, but in terms of durability and performance, I recommend many of the other Thai glove brands first and Yokkao as a second or third choice.
+I feel Yokkao makes a good looking pair of gloves, with a few of the styles they make, but in terms of durability and performance, I recommend many of the other Thai glove brands first and Yokkao as a second or third choice.
 Yokkao gloves are best had AFTER you own a pair of the other gloves and want a glove that looks flashy.
 The company would do better to focus on quality just as much as they do design and advertising.
 If so, they would be a better glove than they are.

 The basic Yokkao gloves will run you just about $70 which is about the average cost.
 But frankly, if you are going to spend that same money, you are better off with one of the other gloves higher up on the list.
-The basic design is pretty plane and looks like your basic TWINS SPECIAL glove which I recommend over the Yokkao basic glove.
+The basic design is pretty plain and looks like your basic TWINS SPECIAL glove which I recommend over the Yokkao basic glove.

 No, if you do go with Yokkao, then you are likely going for the flashy aesthetics which are the main reason you’d want to consider buying Yokkao.
 The fancier gloves are about $90. making them one of the more expensive Thai gloves on the market — so you’ll have to decide whether the look of the glove is worth the extra cost.